 Small Loop Big Views

-The Anniversary Arch Loop is a short 1.2 mile loop off of the Rough N Ready Trail.
+The Anniversary Arch Loop is a short 1.2-mile loop off of Rough N Ready.
 This Loop is short and only climbs a little over 200 feet but it is packed with scenery and rock formations.
 Anniversary Arch is interesting but I thought the views won the prize.
-There are a lot of offshoot paths that split off, some of them going to different view points along the ridge.
-One off shoot takes you down the west side of the ridge down into Cottonwood Canyon making this an excellent crossover trail.
+There are a lot of offshoot paths that split off, some of them going to different viewpoints along the ridge.
+One offshoot takes you down the west side of the ridge down into Cottonwood Canyon making this an excellent crossover trail.

-The Anniversary Arch loop begins and ends along the Rough N Ready Trail about 1.7 miles north of the Rough N Ready Junction with the Javelina Mine Trail.
+The Anniversary Arch loop begins and ends along Rough N Ready about 1.7 miles north of the Rough N Ready Junction with the Javelina Mine Trail.
 This description is in the counterclockwise direction.
-I chose the CCW direction because the 200 foot climb to the ridge is more gradual this way.
+I chose the CCW direction because the 200-foot climb to the ridge is more gradual this way.

 The first 0.3 miles to a saddle near the top of a ridge is a gradual climb along a small wash.
 There are great views to the left of the rock cliffs below the ridge that the trail will eventually go along.
-Once on the saddle there is a trail that continues west, this trail heads down into Cottonwood Wash.
+Once on the saddle, there is a trail that continues west, this trail heads down into Cottonwood Wash.
 Continue on the Anniversary trail up to the ridge.
-There are two trails that follow along the ridge, one of them follows higher up on the ridge the other slightly lower on the west side of the ridge.
+Two trails follow along the ridge, one of them follows higher up on the ridge the other slightly lower on the west side of the ridge.
 I chose the upper.